kenchase/cts-awards/README.md

 -   `search` (string): Pre-populate search field with search term (default: empty)
 -   `page` (integer): Initial page number for pagination (default: 1)
 -   `per_page` (integer): Number of awards per page, 1-100 (default: 12)
+-   `numberposts` (integer): Maximum number of posts to retrieve from database, -1 for all (default: -1)

+**Note:** The `numberposts` parameter limits the total number of posts retrieved from the database, while `per_page` controls how many are displayed per page for pagination.
+For example, `numberposts="50"` with `per_page="10"` would retrieve 50 awards total and display 10 per page across 5 pages.

 **Features:**